docker/buildx/docs/bake-reference.md

 ### `target.shm-size`

+Sets the size of the shared memory allocated for build containers when using `RUN` instructions.

 The format is `<number><unit>`. `number` must be greater than `0`.
 Unit is optional and can be `b` (bytes), `k` (kilobytes), `m` (megabytes), or `g` (gigabytes).
 If you omit the unit, the system uses bytes.